 This movement has spread around Sweden so quickly that the word “plogging” is the buzziest word since “lagom”.

-After moving to Sweden, I became more aware about the importance of looking after our planet.
+After moving to Sweden, I became more aware of the importance of looking after our planet.
 When I walk by the water, in the centre of Stockholm, I’m surprised to see wild plants, animals and people swimming.
-Swedes care about the environment and because of that I’m proud to live here.
+Swedes care about the environment and because of that, I’m proud to live here.